 Butyl Liquid Rubber Application

 Preparation.
-Although light rain can directly touch the Butyl Liquid Rubber 2-3 hours after it has rained (assuming temps above 60), we suggest that you plan a day when rain is not in the forecast.
-Butyl Liquid Rubber may be applied at any temperature above 50, but we suggest between 55°-80° for comfort.
-Butyl Liquid Rubber needs 55° for the product to cure.
+Although light rain can directly fall on the Butyl Liquid Rubber 2-3 hours after it has been applied (assuming temps above 60°), we suggest you plan a day when rain is not in the forecast.
+Butyl Liquid Rubber may be applied at any temperature above 50°, but we suggest between 55°-80° for best results.
+Butyl Liquid Rubber needs a temperature at least 55° for the product to cure.
 Many people have asked us if they can apply it below that temperature.
-The answer is of course, YES, but the curing process won’t continue until it gets above 55°.
+The answer is of course, "YES", but the curing process won’t commence until it is above 55°.
 Assuming you have a smooth surface that needs to be coated, the coverage per gallon is approximately 50 square feet.
 For rough substrates, the coverage is 40 feet per gallon.
-An example of a rough substrate is BUR or built-up roofing.
+An example of a rough substrate is BUR (built-up roofing).
 After you have completed the application, we suggest waiting approximately 24 hours before walking on the surface.
 It will develop a skin within 2-3 hours.
-For any separation in the joints, we suggest filling them with the Rubex caulk found on or order form.
-This Caulk has been field tested and is compatible with the Butyl Liquid Rubber and will not void its warranty.
+For any separation in the joints, we suggest filling them with Rubex caulk found on or order form.
+This caulk has been field tested and is compatible with Butyl Liquid Rubber and will not void its warranty.
 It is free of any solvents or isocyanates and is 100% volume solids.

-Any rips in the seams or spacing more than 1/15 of an inch, and we suggest reinforcing them with either poly-fabric or the butyl two-sided tape.
-Both are available on our order form.
-Any holes, gaps, seams or tears (of more than 1/16-inch wide) should be repaired or reinforced.
-Rusted areas on your metal roof need to be brushed with a wire brush to get as much of the oxidized off as possible.
-Any light corrosion that is not loose is fine to apply the Butyl Liquid Rubber over.
-For heavy rust a rust inhibitor is suggested prior to coatings with the Butyl Liquid Rubber.
-Before applying the product, ensure that the surface is clean from any debris that might be picked up in the application with the roller.
+Before applying the product, ensure that the surface is clean from any debris that could be picked up in the application with the roller.
 Surface should be cleaned with Roof Protect to ensure proper adhesion.
 Roof Protect was field texted to be compatible with our product line and will not void the warranty.
-Roof Protect emulsifies contaminates and provides improved surface preparation by effectively removing oil, grease, mildew, dirt, and other soils from your roofing membrane.
-You can also use Roof Protect annually to further protect your roof allowing and dirt and grease etc to be removed further extending your roof service life.
-Be sure that the surface of the roof is perfectly dry before applying the Butyl Liquid Rubber.
-Butyl Liquid Rubber will not adhere to moist or damp surfaces.
-Particularly on those summer mornings, let the dew dry.
+Roof Protect emulsifies contaminants and provides improved surface preparation by effectively removing oil, grease, mildew, dirt, and other soils from your roofing membrane.
+You can also use Roof Protect annually to further protect your roof allowing dirt and grease etc to be removed, further extending your roof's service life.
+Be sure that the surface of the roof is perfectly dry before applying Butyl Liquid Rubber.
+Butyl Liquid Rubber will not adhere to moist or damp surfaces, particularly on summer mornings, let the dew dry.
 Keep some Xylene or basic mineral spirits on hand just in case you get the Butyl Liquid Rubber on unwanted areas.
-The shelf life of the product is 4 years.
-We are not responsible for product that is not stored in room temperature or past the shelf life.
+The shelf life of the product is five years.
+We are not responsible for product that is not stored at room temperature or past the shelf life

 This is a true one-coat application.
 There is no need for a second coat.
 Pour the material onto flat surfaces and then spread with a squeegee.
 Reapply over the areas with a short nap roller 3/8th inch thick.
 You want to be sure you apply the material at 20 mil.